Enterprise Software Development: Steps, Timelines, and Cost Factors

-In software development since 1989, ScienceSoft carries out the development of modular multi-user software, which efficiently controls complex business operations.
+In software development since 1989, ScienceSoft helps enterprises design and develop modular multi-user software that efficiently controls complex business operations.

 Enterprise Software Development: The Essence

-Key project steps: Discovery, enterprise software planning and design, UX and UI design, development and testing, data conversion and uploadin, deployment, regulatory compliance assessment and certification procedures, iterative evolution.
+- Key project steps: Discovery, enterprise software planning and design, UX and UI design, development and testing, data conversion and uploading, deployment, regulatory compliance assessment and certification procedures, iterative evolution.

 Below are described the typical steps we at ScienceSoft take to complete enterprise application development projects.